 Instructions

 - Peel the potatoes and cut into 1 to 1 ½ inch pieces.
 Put the potatoes into a large pot, add the bay leaf, crushed garlic, 1 ½ tablespoons salt, and cover with COLD water.
-Bring to a boil over high heat, then reduce heat to maintain a rolling boil and cook until the potatoes fall apart when poked by a fork, about 15 minutes.2 tablespoons kosher salt, 3 cloves garlic, 1 bay leaf, 3 pounds yukon gold potatoes
+Bring to a boil over high heat, then reduce heat to maintain a rolling boil and cook until the potatoes fall apart when poked by a fork, about 15 minutes.2 Tablespoons kosher salt, 3 cloves garlic, 1 bay leaf, 3 pounds yukon gold potatoes

 - Drain the potatoes and garlic and return to the pan, over heat.
 The bay leaf can be discarded.
 Add the remaining salt and melted butter.
 Mash with a potato masher until no large chunks remain.½ cup unsalted butter

 - Stir in the sour cream, shredded cheese, and sliced onions.
 Cover for 5 minutes to allow the cheese to fully melt.
-Serve immediately.¾ cup sour cream, 1 ½ cups shredded cheddar cheese, ½ cup green onions
+Serve immediately.¾ cup sour cream, 1 ½ cup shredded cheddar cheese, ½ cup green onions

 Baked Cheesy Mashed Potatoes (Optional)